jasminb/jsonapi-converter/README.md

 Imagine modeling a simple library application, you would end up having a `Book` resource and another logical resource would be `Author`.

-You can model this as two different classes where `Book` resource would have an relationship to an `Author`:
+You can model this as two different classes where `Book` resource would have a relationship to an `Author`:

 ```java
 @Type("book")